eshun/Luckysheet/docs/guide/FAQ.md

 **<span style="font-size:20px;">A</span>**: There are two options:

-- 1. after the table operation is completed, you can use `luckysheet.getAllSheets()` to get all sheet data that stroed in the back-end.
+- 1. after the table operation is completed, you can use `sheet.getAllSheets()` to get all sheet data that stroed in the back-end.
 - 2. enable the collaborative editing function to transmit data to the back-end in real-time. refer this article:
 [How Luckysheet saves the data in the table to the database](https://www.cnblogs.com/DuShuSir/p/13857874.html)